voxpupuli/puppet-pkgng/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-Path at packagehost url server beginning with /
+Path of the repository on packagehost

 Default value: `'/${ABI}/latest'`